shanhuiyang/TypeScript-MERN-Starter/README.md

 Then click ***Create*** after the portal navigate you to the next page.

 ### Verify your Azure app service

 After click *create* for the Azure app service, you will get the finish notification.

 ![finish notification](./images/deploy-complete.png)

 > **Note!** Indeed it is still preparing the resources internally.
 If you see 5xx error on your site at [https://<your_app_name>.azurewebsites.net](https://<your_app_name>.azurewebsites.net), don't feel frustrated.
 You have to wait up to 20 minutes until you can visit your new app successfully.

 After the app is ready, please note that the browser has marked your site trustful, i.e. Azure has served SSL for your site.

 **Congratulation!** You have deployed a real working web app!

 ## Map custom domain and bind SSL certificate

-Usually the web address https://<your_app_name>.azurewebsites.net cannot fulfil your requirement for a real product, since you would like to give your customer a more concise and noticeable url.
+Usually the web address [https://<your_app_name>.azurewebsites.net](https://<your_app_name>.azurewebsites.net) cannot fulfil your requirement for a real product, since you would like to give your customer a more concise and noticeable url.
 You can follow the steps below to adapt the app you just deployed on Azure to a desired domain name.

 1. Register a domain you like.
 2. Modify your _.env.production_, so that ```ORIGIN_URI=https://<domain_you registered>```
-3. Re-deploy your app to https://<your_app_name>.azurewebsites.net by following steps introduced in previous sections.
+3. Re-deploy your app to [https://<your_app_name>.azurewebsites.net](https://<your_app_name>.azurewebsites.net) by following steps introduced in previous sections.
 4. Follow the tutorial of [map custom domain](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-custom-domain).
 5. Follow the tutorial of [bind SSL certificate](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-custom-ssl).
 Please note that bind a valid SSL certificate is must-do for Typescript-MERN-starter projects.

-## Summary
+## Summary of Deployment

 From this part we can see that deploy a Typescript-MERN-starter project to Azure is very easy.
 What you have to be worry about is just to configure the environment variables correctly.

 Further more, you can do following to improve your engineering experience if you are using Azure as your cloud platform.

 1. You can [configure the CI/CD procedure](https://docs.microsoft.com/en-us/azure/app-service/containers/app-service-linux-ci-cd) on Azure app service so that you can save a lot of mouse click in future.
 2. You can write your own [```docker-compose.yml```](https://docs.docker.com/get-started/part3/) to manage/orchestrate multiple services including your app service.
 For example you can add the [mongodb](https://hub.docker.com/_/mongo) service so that you can avoid using the Azure Cosmos DB.
 Then when you deploy your docker image, choose *Docker Compose (Preview)* instead of *Single Container* for *Options*.